pbeens/Data-Analysis/README.md

 # What's New?

++ Added [dealing-with-percent-symbols-and-y-scaling.ipynb](Demos/dealing-with-percent-symbols-and-y-scaling.ipynb) which demonstrates how to deal with percent symbols in your input file and how to scale the y-axis on your plot.
 + Added [cheatsheet.md](cheatsheet.md).
 + Added an [activity](Demos/bb-vs-vb-activity) where the students did 10 free throws with a basketball and then with a volleyball and tracked their success
 + Added [02-01-bar-graphs.ipynb](BADS/02-visualize/02-01-bar-graphs.ipynb), [02-02-scatter-plots.ipynb](BADS/02-visualize/02-02-scatter-plots.ipynb), and [02-03-pie-charts.ipynb](BADS/02-visualize/02-03-pie-charts.ipynb) to the "BADS" (Basketball and Data Science) folder.